UMSL Mosaic Ambassadors - UMSL's International Buddy program

 - Buddies: All new incoming international students are invited to apply to be paired with an UMSL student.
 The application and deadline is included in your admissions packet.

-Application deadline for incoming Spring 2014 students: December 1
+Application deadline for incoming Fall 2014 students: Priority Deadline: July 1

 - Ambassadors: Current UMSL students who are interested in assisting new international students in settling in at UMSL are encouraged to apply.
 Ambassadors are chosen for the program through an application and selection process.
 Applicants should be current or recently graduated UMSL students in good standing, have strong communication skills, and be enthusiastic and welcoming to students from all cultural and religious backgrounds.